OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

     "Acc5",    "Loc2", "parent"
     "Acc5",    "Loc3", "child3"
     "Acc5",    "Loc3", "parent"
-    "Acc5",    "Loc4", "child4"
     "Acc5",    "Loc4", "parent"
     "Acc5",    "Loc5", ""

 The location file must have two records for each location subject to a child condition and the parent condition.
-Locations 1-4 all appear twice in the locations file with two different CondTags and are part of the nested hierarchal conditions.
+Locations 1-3 all appear twice in the locations file with two different CondTags and are part of the nested hierarchal conditions.

+Location 4 is subject to the parent condition only so it appears only once.

 Location 5 appears once and is outside of the hierarchy with no conditions, and its loss is carried into the policy terms with no sub-limits applied.